chavli/heroku-python-boilerplate/README.md

 ## Included Features:
 The code as-is comes with these features already built in:
+- General
     * pre-configured to be deployed to a Heroku app with a PostgreSQL database
     * pre-defined sample endpoints and account management endpoints
     * application logic for handling user account creation and sessions
-* pre-defined `SQLAlchemy` model classes for user accounts, user sessions, and logging
-* function decorators for endpoint authentication and JSON validation
+- Utilities
     * `RequestParser`: a class that makes it easy to define, enforce, and parse endpoint parameters
     * `ResponseJson`: a class that standardizes the JSON format of endpoint responses
     * a `Logger` class for writing application logs and endpoint hit logs to a pre-defined table
+- Database
+    * `Alembic` pre-configured to initialize and upgrade database schemas
+    * pre-defined `SQLAlchemy` model classes for user accounts, user sessions, and logging
     * `SQLAlchemy` database session management
     * a light wrapper around `psycopg2` for handling custom queries and connection management
-* `Alembic` pre-configured to initialize and upgrade database schemas
+- Authentication and Security
+    * function decorators for endpoint authentication and JSON validation
+    * AES encrypt / decrypt
+    * hash generation / verification using `pbkdf2_sha256` (storing password)
     * JWT generation / verification
-* hash generation / verification using `pbkdf2_sha256` (storing password)

 ## Setup Instructions

 ### Heroku Setup
 You can do all this through the Heroku dashboard but it's quicker to do it all through